Who am I?

 My stock market investment strategy/policy

-I’d like to keep it as simple as possible and will mostly buy Vanguard Total Market ETF.
-With a 5-10% net worth allowance for individual stock picking.
+I’d like to keep it as simple as possible and will mostly buy Vanguard Total Market ETF (70%) and ARK Innovations Fund ETF (20%) and a 5-10% stock portfolio allowance for individual stock picking.

 My FIRE goals